Arksine/moonraker/docs/configuration.md

 #   to add a duplicate watch or when inotify encounters an error.
 On some
 #   file systems inotify may not work as expected, this gives users the
 #   option to suppress warnings when necessary.
 The default is True.
+enable_config_write_access: True
+#   When enabled the configuration folder is writable over the API.
+Some
+#   installations, such as those in public areas, may wish to lock out
+#   configuration changes.
+The default is True.
 ```

 !!!
 Note